Do It Yourself Privacy Fence Tips For Success

 How to Prevent a Sagging Fence

 We’ve all seen them.
-Those fences which look good at first but as times ravages them, they begin to sag and bow.
-The best, most efficient way to prevent this is to consider this when building a do it yourself privacy fence.
+Those fences that look good at first, but as time ravages them, they begin to sag and bow.
+The best, most efficient way to prevent this is to consider this when building a do-it-yourself privacy fence.

 The easiest way to do this is to put your fence posts no further apart than eight feet.
 I know this by experience from building fences on the farmstead.
-Our rule is every six fees, we put a post.
-Overkill some say, but when dealing with livestock, no risk is worth taking.
+Our rule is every six feet, we put a post.
+Overkill, some say, but when dealing with livestock, no risk is worth taking.

 Rhonda and The Pack